Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 Strategy 5: Follow Up With Value, Not Desperation

 Most photographers send one email and give up.
 According to Yesware, the best time to follow up is 3-5 business days after your initial email, and sending 3 follow-up emails increases response rates by 65%.
-Most people stop after the first email, which means you are leaving 65% of potential clients on the table.
+Most people stop after the first email, which means you’re leaving 65% of potential clients on the table.

 Follow-up sequence for corporate photography: